nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Archiving a pet: `archive`

-Archives the specified pet into the `archive.json` file in the `data` folder This command can be undone
+Archives the specified pet into the `archive.json` file in the `data` folder.
+Note that the specified pet will be removed from your PetPal.

 Format: `archive INDEX`